 Dub Patton Campground

-Open — Open year-round for camping with reservations available.
-Arkabutla Lake is currently experiencing substantially lower water levels due to long-term dam repairs, affecting boating access.
-Most boat ramps are closed except Hwy.
-51 Landing.
-Campground facilities remain open for public use.
+Open year-round.
+Arkabutla Lake is experiencing substantially lower water levels due to long-term dam repairs, affecting boating access.
+Highway 51 Landing is currently the only open boat ramp.
+Campground facilities remain operational.

 From Recreation.gov